CherylFrankenfield/suggester/README.md

 ## Known Bugs

-_My form box didn't fit my text in it so lenthly text was cut off.
+_My form box didn't fit my text in it so lengthly text was cut off.
 I played around with Bootstrap form styles a bit to fix.
 My current workaround was just to edit down my text.
 Not really a bug, but next steps would include changing the order of the answers around (making it more random) as currently they follow a pattern._

 ## Support and contact details